 Perfect timing, I thought, as my computer strained to download the rest of my emails over a faint wireless connection.

 Kaspersky Lab, a global cyber security company, says one in five travelers have been hit by cyber crime while traveling abroad.
 In other words, it’s open season on the jet set, particularly those who use open, public wireless networks.
+The dark web is every where.

 “Never trust open Wi-Fi networks that require no passwords,” says Michael Canavan, a Kaspersky senior vice president.